linux4sam/egt/docs/src/colors.md

 The egt::Color class internally keeps track of a 32-bit RGBA (red, green, blue, and alpha) color by managing the individual color components.
-However, this class also supports at least the HSV and HSL colorspaces, and conversion between the different colorspaces.
+However, this class also supports at least the HSV and HSL color spaces, and conversion between the different color spaces.
 The egt::Pattern class helps with managing a pattern consisting of color steps at specific offsets.
-Also, the egt::v1::experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported colorspaces.
+Also, the egt::v1::experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported color spaces.

-Supporting different colorspaces provides a variety of different ways to perform interpolation between colors.
+Supporting different color spaces provides a variety of different ways to perform interpolation between colors.

 @imageSize{high_level.png,width:500px;}